pUrGe12/TerminAI/README.md

 - [ ] Check if part A works
 - [ ] Create setup
+- [ ] We can probably use pyautogui for some

 once `part A` is robust, we'll move to GPT layer.